2007 Trophée Éric Bompard

 The 2007 Trophée Éric Bompard was the fourth event of six in the 2007–08 ISU Grand Prix of Figure Skating, a senior-level international invitational competition series.
-It was held at the Palais omnisports de Paris-Bercy in Paris on November 15–18.
-Medals were awarded in the disciplines of men's singles, ladies' singles, pair skating, and ice dancing.
+It was held at the Palais Omnisports de Paris-Bercy in Paris on November 15–18.
+Medals were awarded in men's singles, ladies' singles, pair skating, and ice dancing.
 Skaters earned points toward qualifying for the 2007–08 Grand Prix Final.
 The compulsory dance was the Austrian Waltz.

 The competition was named after the Éric Bompard company, which became its chief sponsor in 2004.